cucumber/docs/content/cucumber/hooks.md

 ## AfterConfiguration

-You may also provide an <code>AfterConfiguration</code> hook that will be run after Cucumber has been configured.
-The block you provide will be passed the cucumber configuration (an instance of <code>Cucumber::Cli::Configuration</code>).
+You may also provide an `AfterConfiguration` hook that will be run after Cucumber has been configured.
+The block you provide will be passed the cucumber configuration (an instance of `Cucumber::Cli::Configuration`).
 Example:

 ```ruby
 AfterConfiguration do |config|